 A.) At an assigned table, but any seat they choose

-3. If you answered “B” to the last question, please answer this (note: you may need to inquire with your caterer or venue before answering):
+B.)Β Separate meal choices (chicken, steak, fish, vegetarian, etc.) - If you answered “B” to the last question, please answer this (note: you may need to inquire with your caterer or venueΒ before answering):

 Place Cards vs. Escort Cards Results: